 In certain cases, decision-makers or managers cannot make a decision about a request because they do not have enough information.
 The IT department can automatically set up the requests to include the requester’s details including name, department, phone number, and email.
 ITSM has the capability of transferring the data from the initial request to the approval email, as long as it is set up in the system.
 After, the decision-maker will have all the information he or she needs to make a decision or can contact the requester for more information.
 This workflow avoids unnecessary delays and prevents decision-makers from wasting time.

 1. Reduces the time it takes to complete a process,

 2. Establishes open communication lines between the departments involved

 An ITSM solution improves IT workflows and may significantly help the approval process within your organization.
-With proper use, ITSM automatically sends out email reminders if a request isn’t opened for a certain period of time.
-By including the requester’s details in an approval email, information is readily available for decision makers to make a decision without any delays.
+ITSM automatically sends out email reminders when a request isn’t opened, after a certain period of time.
+By including the requester’s details in an approval email, information is readily available for decision-makers to make a decision without any delays.
 Your ITSM can be set up to get multiple approvals regardless of absences.
-Finally, after sending out requests, update them after and avoid bothering decision makers with different variations for the same request.
+Finally, after sending out requests, update them after and avoid bothering decision-makers with different variations for the same request.

 Share this blog with your coworkers!